shimo164/rich-text-copy/README.md

 "Rich Text Copy" is a Chrome extension that enables users to quickly copy selected text as a rich-text hyperlink.
 With just a simple right-click, transform your text selections into clickable links ready for sharing.

+## Released version

+You can also find the released version on [Chrome Web Store](https://chrome.google.com/webstore/detail/rich-text-copy/aidldbbgafbfbooldgdpbpgkabdojfge).

 ## How to Use

 1. **Install Extension**: